vishnraj/go-scraper/README.md

       --expected_texts strings    Pieces of texts that represent the normal state of an item - when the status is updated, the the desired user action will be taken
   -h, --help                     help for watch
   -i, --interval int             Interval (in seconds) to wait in between watching a selector (default 30)
+      --notify_paths strings     A url path/domain sequence that indicates a more unique circumstance that we might want to be notified about
       --wait_selectors strings   All selectors, in order of URLs passed in, to wait for --urls strings             All URLs to watch